 The factory where the cookware is manufactured follows the BSCI code of conduct for employee health, safety, and protection from discrimination.

-If you are wondering why these are so affable, there is no middleman, items are ship from the factory to you.
+If you are wondering why these are so affable, there is no middleman, items are shipped from the factory to you.
 Love that!
 Kana the makers of Milo also support 1% for the planet.

 Stunning!!
 I mean look at this kitchen!
 The Amoretti Brothers take kitchen porn to a whole new level!
 Each one of their products is a work of art.
 Founded by a family of four brothers in Turin, Italy, but made in Tlalpujahua in Mexico, they use 100% recycled copper and cast bronze.
 Each one is hand-forged.
 Durable and built to last.